yarisvt/tyk-docs/tyk-docs/content/tyk-oss/tyk-oss.md

 ---
-title: "Tyk Gateway CE"
+title: "Tyk Gateway Community Edition (CE)"
 date: 2021-01-20
 weight: 15
 menu: "main"
+linkTitle: "Tyk Gateway CE"
 url: "/tyk-oss-gateway/"
 ---
 The backbone of all our products is our open source Gateway.
 You can install our Community Edition (Gateway only) on the following platforms: